jaltation/PortfolioProjects/README.md

 Permission was given to publish the code on the condition that all personal information is removed and replaced with dummy data.
 The dummy data covers 190 clients at 3 work sites, though the original data was a much larger 1200+ clients at 15 work sites.
-No included in the dummy data is seasonal data for the Tier2, SSP Goals, Attributes, and Contact Info sheets.
+Not included in the dummy data is seasonal data for the Tier2, SSP Goals, Attributes, and Contact Info sheets.